-DocDB automatically replicates data synchronously in order to survive failures while maintaining data consistency and avoiding operator intervention.
-It does so using the Raft distributed consensus protocol.
+Using the Raft distributed consensus protocol, DocDB automatically replicates data synchronously in order to survive failures while maintaining data consistency and avoiding operator intervention.

 A fault domain comprises a group of nodes that are prone to correlated failures.
-Examples of fault domains are:
+The following are examples of fault domains:

 - Zones or racks

 Data is typically replicated across fault domains to be resilient to the outage of all nodes in one fault domain.